Andebugulin/telegram_bot/README.md

 ## License

-Specify the license under which your Telegram bot is released.

-This project is licensed under the [License Name] - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the [MIT License] - see the [LICENSE.md](LICENSE.md) file for details.

----

-Replace the placeholders (`your-telegram-bot`, `Feature 1`, `yourusername`, etc.) with your actual bot name, features, usernames, and relevant information.

-Remember to include specific details that can guide users on how to install, use, and contribute to your Telegram bot effectively.